t-crest/patmos/README.md

 ===============

-How to setup all needed tools and to build Patmos is described in Section 5 (Build Instructions) in the hadnbook.
+How to setup all needed tools and to build Patmos is described in Section 5 (Build Instructions) in the handbook.

 A minimal getting started will be described here as well.